GCoiffier/mouette/docs/algorithms/frame_fields/index.md

 ### 2D frame fields
 - [Surface frame fields](./surface_ff.md) are orthogonal crosses on a surface mesh, either on its vertices, its edges or its faces
-- [Principal directions of curvature](./curvature.md) follow the extrema of Gaussian curvature on a surface mesh
+- [Principal directions of curvature](./curvature.md) follow the eigenvectors of the approximated shape operator

 To work on curved surfaces, these frame field require the definition of a [discrete surface connection](./connection.md) which allows the comparison of elements in adjacent tangent spaces.